Who is the assessor?

 How do I get a copy of the property record file?

-If you own the property and you would like a copy of the property record file mailed or emailed to you, there is no cost.
+We can still email or mail a copy of the property record file if you are the owner of record and there is no cost.
 (402) 593-2122 or Ask the Assessor

 However, there is a fee involved for copies of the files which are not owned by the taxpayer and they must be picked up from the office.